 Teams must have a minimum of three (3) days of practice prior to scheduling a full team scrimmage.
 All sports teams will have a minimum of fourteen (14) practice days before the date of the first scheduled competition.
 Sundays do not count as a day of practice.
 Saturdays and holidays may be used as practice days unless prohibited by local board policy or the CIAC committee on seasons limitations.
-An individual athlete must participate in a minimum of ten (10) practices prior to competition unless the athlete has been participating in a sport - for example a football player in the CIAC championship series that overlaps with a winter sport would not be required to complete ten (10) practices prior to competition.
+An individual athlete must participate in a minimum of ten (10) practices prior to competition unless the athlete has been participating in a sport that overlaps with the next sport season and then would not be required to complete ten (10) practices prior to competition.